aroberge/friendly-traceback-docs/docs/source/design.rst

    :scale: 100 %

-For now, Friendly-traceback tries to identify the most likely cause of the exception, but some consideration has been given to include more than one possible explanation in some cases.
+For now, Friendly tries to identify the most likely cause of the exception, but some consideration has been given to include more than one possible explanation in some cases.

 Gradual reveal
 ---------------

-Initially, it was thought that the information provided by Friendly-traceback should be shown all at once.
+Initially, it was thought that the information provided by Friendly should be shown all at once.
 As we accumulated more and more cases, we realised that this could yield a huge amount of material which could be rather daunting for beginners.
 Eventually, this lead to the